chrisjrob/chrisjrob.github.io/_posts/2011-03-23-viewing-a-textual-pdf-in-mutt.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: mutt pdf
+tags: [linux, mutt, pdf]
 ---

 I think there must be something wrong with me.
 Why, in this age of